beginning of content

 What causes insomnia?

 There are many different causes of insomnia.
-In primary insomnia, there is no underlying cause.
-Secondary insomnia is when it is caused by an underlying condition.
-There are many factors which can cause or worsen existing insomnia.
+Sometimes there is no clear cause.
+In other cases insomnia is caused by an underlying health condition.
+There are many factors which can cause or worsen insomnia.

 When should I see my doctor?

-It is a good idea to see your doctor if you are having trouble sleeping or if you are having problems with your mood, feeling restless in bed or waking up not feeling refreshed.
+It is a good idea to see your doctor if you are having trouble sleeping or if you are:

-Keeping a sleep diary is a good way to track your symptoms, which you can share with your health professional.
+Keeping a sleep diary is a good way to track your symptoms.
+You can share this with your doctor or another health professional.

-If your health professional thinks you have insomnia, they may refer you to see a sleep specialist or psychologist.
+If your doctor thinks you may have insomnia, they can refer you to see a sleep specialist or a psychologist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.